-After the last two post (Malt vs. Blend and Whisky vs Cognac) I think it would be good to tie up some loose ends and discuss some of the good comments that were posted.
-The one thing that these two simple research papers show is that tasting spirits, at least whisky and brandy, is more difficult than we generally think.
+After the last two posts (Malt vs. Blend and Whisky vs Cognac) I think it would be good to tie up some loose ends and discuss some of the good comments that were posted.
+The one thing that these two simple research papers show is that tasting spirits, at least whisky and brandy are more difficult than we generally think.
 But I think this applies to most spirits, including rum, vodka and possibly gin.
-One great thing about digging up this research was that it forced me to think about my tasting abilities and in the near future I will put them to a thorough test.
-But for now lets look at what this research really shows.
+One great thing about digging up this research was that it forced me to think about my tasting abilities and in the near future, I will put them to a thorough test.
+But for now, let’s look at what this research really shows.

-Prior to these two articles, I was reading the Hip Tastes Blog, written by Courtney, and came across an interesting write up (Oops, I Will Never Do That Again) that shows the difficulty in tasting, in this case wine.
-In Courtney’s case she was doing a wine presentation for a group and she was presenting a chardonnay she selected, that was suppose to demonstrate the oak qualities in wine, when in fact it was an unoaked voignier.
-Basically, her students confidence in her skills probably plummeted at that moment, but she did the right thing and admitted her mistake.
-I hope it made he students realize that “;tasting” is truly a skill, not something anyone can just do.
+Prior to these two articles, I was reading the Hip Tastes Blog, written by Courtney, and came across an interesting write up (Oops, I Will Never Do That Again) that shows the difficulty in a tasting, in this case, wine.
+Courtney’s was doing a wine presentation for a group and she was presenting a chardonnay she selected, that was supposed to demonstrate the oak qualities in wine, when in fact it was an unoaked Viognier.
+Basically, her students’ confidence in her skills probably plummeted at that moment, but she did the right thing and admitted her mistake.
+I hope it made the students realize that “tasting” is truly a skill, not something anyone can just do.

-In the two research papers they came to similar conclusion that identify spirits can be difficult, and especially difficult if you are trying to identify characteristics of a specific region or brand.
+In the two research papers, they came to a similar conclusion that identifying spirits can be difficult, and especially difficult if you are trying to identify characteristics of a specific region or brand.
 In the comments that followed these posts, there were a number of good questions discussing these conclusions, here’s what I think.

 Erik Wrote: Could a habitual Grey Goose drinker tell Cognac from Bourbon?